LSU Tigers men's basketball: Conference championships

 LSU has won a total of 11 conference championships and one conference tournament championship since becoming a founding member of the Southeastern Conference (SEC) in 1933.

 Traditions

 Bengal Brass

 A group of 72 members selected from the ranks of the band constitute the Bengal Brass Basketball Band, often simply referred to as Bengal Brass.
 This group of musicians (and percussionist on a drum set) is often split into two squads—purple and gold—and performs at LSU select home volleyball matches, many home gymnastics meets, all home men's basketball, and all home women's basketball games in the Pete Maravich Assembly Center.
 Bengal Brass also travels with the men's and women's basketball teams during postseason play.
-The group is led by assistant director of bands, Dr. Cliff Croomes.
+The group is led by assistant director of bands, Mr. Dowie.

 LSU Cheerleaders

 The LSU cheerleaders consist of both male and female cheerleaders that perform at men's and women's basketball games.
 The cheerleaders lead the crowd in numerous cheers during game play and breaks.
 The cheerleaders are located along the baseline for home basketball games.
 LSU's cheerleaders also compete against other universities cheerleading squads in competitions sanctioned by the Universal Cheerleaders Association (UCA).
 The 1989 Tiger cheerleaders won the UCA National Championship.